-27 (1999) 169 DLR (4th) 34, 114.
-[1971] NZLR 714, 721.
+26 (1999) 169 DLR (4th) 34, 114.

-- 57. McMullin J gave examples of charitable institutions, such as an institute of pathology29 and a college of nursing.30 His Honour also provided examples of non-charitable institutions such as an insurance institute31 and a society of writers.32 These institutions lacked the requisite public benefit because they primarily conferred private benefits on members.
-It is clear that the promotion of charitable purposes must be an entity's predominant object and any private benefits to individuals that result from an entity's activities must be of a subsidiary or incidental nature.33 - 58.
-While the distinction in Re Mason was drawn in relation to the issue of whether purposes that predominantly benefit a beneficiary class of "professionals" is charitable, the Commission considers the issue here is analogous and the reasoning is therefore highly relevant. - 59.
-Applying the reasoning in Re Mason to the present case, the Commission considers that individuals working within the screen production industry are the primary beneficiaries of the purpose expressed in clause 4.2(a) and the benefits conferred are of a predominantly private nature.
-For this reason, the Commission does not consider that clause 4.1(a) meets the public benefit requirements for registration.
+- 45. McMullin J gave examples of charitable institutions, such as an institute of pathology28 and a college of nursing.29 His Honour also provided examples of non-charitable institutions such as an insurance institute30 and a society of writers.31 These institutions lacked the requisite public benefit because they primarily conferred private benefits on members.
+It is clear that the promotion of charitable purposes must be an entity's predominant object and any private benefits to individuals that result from an entity's activities must be of a subsidiary or incidental nature.32 - 46.
+While the distinction in Re Mason was drawn in relation to the different issue of whether purposes that predominantly benefit a beneficiary class of "professionals" is charitable, the Commission considers the issue here is analogous and the reasoning is therefore of relevance. - 47.
+Applying the reasoning in Re Mason to the present case, the Commission considers that individuals working within the screen production industry are the primary beneficiaries of the purpose expressed in clause 4.2(a) and the benefits conferred are of a predominantly private nature. - 48.
+The Commission therefore does not consider that the Trust's purposes are charitable as the advancement of education.